 - Put these materials in a large box with duct tape and a glue gun and help them build as they wish.
 Let them decorate with markers and/or paint as they go or when they are finished constructing.

-Note :: For those without access to boxes, you can often get boxes from stores before they are cast away.
+Note: For those without access to boxes, you can often get boxes from stores before they are cast away.
 Also, Lowes and Home Depot sells boxes of various sizes….
 You could purchase boxes in graduated sizes (nesting) for building fun.

 Indoor Fort Kit

 - Clips for holding sheets and fabric.
-We love these wooden clips from Bella Luna Toys.
+I love these clips from Bella Luna Toys.
 They are worth the price as they are easy to manipulate for little hands and have great holding power.
 And when not involved in fort building, it’s fun to clip them together to create little structures.

 - Push lamp for lighting small spaces

 - Clipboard and art caddy (so you can make art in your fort of course!)

 - A pulley system (Children love to send toys, snacks, surprises up to friends in trees, down to kids below decks, up and down from bunk beds, etc.)

 You can purchase many of these online, but you can save a lot of money and make these yourself as well.